Astrometric constraints on stochastic gravitational wave background with neural networks: Neural network architectures

-The architecture consists of five convolution layers, by using \texttt{GCNConv}~\cite{kipf2017semisupervised} implemented in PyTorch models, followed by a final linear layer to produce a single output value for each graph.
-ReLU activations are applied after each graph convolution to introduce non-linearity.
-At the end of the forward process, a global mean pooling operation combines node embeddings into a graph-level representation, using a global mean pooling operation.
-Finally, a dropout layer with probability of 0.5 is added, and the linear layer outputs the final prediction.
-The input size corresponds to the number of features, while each hidden layer contains 128 neurons.
+The architecture consists of five graph convolutional layers implemented with \textsc{GCNConv}~\cite{kipf2017semisupervised}.
+Each convolutional layer is followed by a ReLU activation to introduce non-linearity.
+The input size corresponds to the number of node features, while each hidden layer contains 128 channels.
+After the final convolution, node embeddings are aggregated into graph-level representations using a global mean pooling operation, which averages over all nodes in a graph.
+To mitigate overfitting, a dropout layer with a probability of 0.4 is applied to the pooled representations.
+A final linear layer maps this representation to a single scalar output, yielding the predicted value of $\Omega_{\mathrm{GW}}$.

-The training process uses Adam optimizer with learning rate of $10^{-4}$ and MSE loss function.
-We implement an early stopping technique, with patience of 100 epochs.
+Training is performed using the Adam optimizer with a learning rate of $10^{-4}$ and MSE loss.
+Early stopping with a patience of 100 epochs and tolerance of $10^{-4}$ is employed to prevent overfitting.